-- " provide for residential development - " provide for marine industry development and boat parking facilities to the east of the recreational boat ramp, adjoining the waterfront, where impacts including traffic, air, noise and odour emissions are able to be readily mitigated - " maintain the existing breakwater and park area on the southern side of Weinam Creek - " support the opportunity for relocation of the passenger ferry terminal and Translink Redland Bay Marina bus station upstream of Weinam Creek on the northern side - provide opportunities for convenient longer term parking with good connections to the ferry and into the mixed use node - " provide for the relocation of the boat ramp to the end of Weinam Creek on the southern side - " make provision for parking associated with the boat ramp on the southern side of Weinam Creek, which reduces conflicts between trailer boats and pedestrian and vehicle traffic in the rest of the PDA - " ensure parking areas are designed to appropriately interface with adjoining uses - " allow for a pedestrian bridge towards the
+- " provide for residential development - " provide for marine industry development and boat parking facilities to the east of the recreational boat ramp, adjoining the waterfront, where impacts including traffic, air, noise and odour emissions are able to be readily mitigated - " minimise dredging requirements and has regard to the treatment and or disposal of dredge spoil - " maintain the existing breakwater and park area on the southern side of Weinam Creek - " support the opportunity for relocation of the passenger ferry terminal and Translink Redland Bay Marina bus station upstream of Weinam Creek on the northern side - " provide opportunities for convenient longer term parking with good connections to the ferry and into the mixed use node.
+Ensures adequate car parking is provided to meet the scale of development and anticipated growth - " ensure the location of the boat ramp has regard to the safety of all boat users and the operational requirements of ferries - provide for the relocation of the boat

-- end of Weinam Creek to improve north south connectivity in the precinct - " deliver a new north south connection from Moores Road to the recreational boat ramp, providing access to parking, the boat ramp, residential and marine industry development - " ensure the safety of pedestrians and cyclists moving through the area and seeks to separate vehicle, trailer and people movements - " contribute to creating a strong pedestrian connection along Meissner Street between the waterfront and Precinct 3 and extend the waterfront promenade and pedestrian connection through the Precinct to connect to areas to the south of the PDA.
+- ramp to the end of Weinam Creek on the southern side - " make provision for parking associated with the boat ramp on the southern side of Weinam Creek, which reduces conflicts between trailer boats and pedestrian and vehicle traffic in the rest of the PDA - " ensure parking areas are designed to appropriately interface with adjoining uses - " allow for a pedestrian bridge towards the end of Weinam Creek to improve north south connectivity in the precinct - " deliver a new north south connection from Moores Road to the recreational boat ramp, providing access to parking, the boat ramp, residential and marine industry development - " provide an upgrade of the Meissner Street and Moores Road intersection to provide for development in the south of the precinct - " ensures access minimises impacts of vehicle and trailer movements adjoining residential development - " ensure the safety of pedestrians and cyclists moving through the area and seeks to separate vehicle, trailer and people movements - " contribute to creating a strong pedestrian connection along Meissner Street between the waterfront and Precinct 3 and extend the waterfront promenade and pedestrian connection through the Precinct to connect to areas to the south of the PDA.